-If you are a topo di biblioteca, a library mouse like me and study Italian (or any other foreign language for that matter), sooner or later you will want to test your skills, close your textbooks and start reading books in Italian.
+If you are a topo di biblioteca, a library mouse like me and you study Italian (or any other foreign language for that matter), sooner or later you will want to test your skills, close your textbooks and start reading books in Italian.
 Actual books in Italian.

-If you start reading books in Italian, you will get used to the syntax and rules of Italian in a much more natural way.
+When you start reading books in Italian, you will get used to the syntax and rules of Italian in a much more natural way.
 Plus, reading is fun!

 Are there any tricks you can use to start reading books in Italian with ease?

 Well, yes.
 In this lesson, I will share some tricks that will make it easier for you to read any text in Italian.
 Iniziamo!
 Let’s get started!

 Read a simple book you’ve already read in your native language